Updated: Nov 4, 2021

 Remove any old furniture, mattresses, or trash from the lawn that may give ticks a place to hide.

-In cases of heavy environmental infestation with ticks, use of acaricides to the environment can be done on premises.
+In cases of heavy environmental infestation with ticks, the use of acaricides to the environment can be done on-premises.
 A licensed pest control applicator should be consulted for advice.
 Areas under structures should be treated as well as vertical surfaces such as walls and fences.

 In general, keep your yard and environment clean and less inviting to ticks waiting for a meal on you and your pet.

 Tick Control on the Dog and Cat

 The prevalence of ticks and tick-transmitted diseases can be decreased by the regular application of effective acaricides in dog and cat populations.
 There are several safe, effective, residual acaricides that kill ticks within 24-48 hours.
 These products include sprays, collars or spot-on products containing synthetic pyrethroids (e.g. cyphenothrin, deltamethrin, flumethrin, or permethrin.), fipronil, pyriprole, amitraz and oral isoxazolines such as fluralaner and afoxolaner.
 Most of these products have excellent activity for up to 28 days, and others have excellent activity for up to 90 days (fluralaner).
 Organophosphate products are effective but they are discouraged or banned due to human health concerns.

 Tickicides never achieve 100% efficacy (90% is the threshold) due to variation in tick species or variability in the application.
 Therefore, tickicides should never be assumed to have removed the tick problem completely.
 Animals should still be checked for ticks regularly.
 Residual activity may be decreased by swimming and bathing and incorrect application.
 Ticks that are well attached when treatment is started, may still be attached 24-48 hours later even though they are dead.
 They should be mechanically removed.